 However, this peeling paint issue is not merely cosmetic, it could pose health and/or safety hazards to owners of GE microwaves.
 When the paint peels off the interior of the microwave unit, it can not only fall onto food being heated or cooked in the microwave, it also exposes the metal underneath.
 The exposure of metal in the microwave can result in a phenomenon known as “arcing.”
 Arcing occurs when exposed metal on the interior of the microwave sparks or flashes, a potential fire hazard.

-If you have any GE microwave that has peeling paint, then please contact us.
+If you have any GE microwave that has peeling paint that is less than 5 years old, then please contact us.